 How do I report undergraduate student academic integrity violations?

-Using the Report of Academic Integrity Violation form will ensure that all the necessary information is included in your report.
-The completed form and copies of supporting documentation should be forwarded to the Office of Student Judicial Affairs and Community Standards (SJACS).
-If you have any questions please call SJACS at 213-821-7373.
+Using the Appendix B: Report of Academic Integrity Violation will ensure that all the necessary information is included in your report.
+The completed form and copies of supporting documentation should be forwarded to Student Judicial Affairs and Community Standards (SJACS).
+If you have any questions please contact SJACS at (213) 821-7373 or via email at firstname.lastname@example.org.

 What happens if the student withdraws from my class before a violation is reported?